jdxlabs/gcp-cloudrun-demo/README.md

    - **Branch:** `main`
    - **Build Configuration:** `Cloud Build configuration file (yaml or json)`
 4. Click **Create** to finish setting up the trigger.

+Note : create a service account with the name `sa-cloudbuild` and assign it the `Cloud Build Service Account` and `Storage Admin` roles.
+This service account will be used by Cloud Build to deploy the application to Cloud Run.

 ### Now you can use Terraform to deploy the application: